1I3M0A1S2016/Griddle/README.md

 ----------
 ###Changelog:###

+0.4.5
+- Same release as 0.4.4
+- Included two missing files from the release (griddle.jsx.js and gridRow.jsx.js)

 0.4.4
 - This release was only made because the griddle.js file was forgotten when doing 0.4.3 release
 - It Includes :